omairqazi29/Randomizer/README.md

 Random symbol sequence (e.g. password) generator for Haiku

 Instructions:
-  * Clone the repo and run the following:
+  * Clone the repo and `cd` to the folder where you cloned it and run the following:
   ```
   cd src
   make